 |Home | MyESC | Site Index|

-This course will examine the mental health consequences of stress on individuals and the social environments in which their lives take place: family, work, school, communities, among other social contexts.
+This course will examine the consequences of stress on individuals and the social environments in which their lives take place: such as family, work, school, communities, among other social contexts.
 Topics to be explored include: definitions and theories of stress, key stressors, stress prevention and coping skills, balanced lifestyles; and research and information technology sources related to mental health and stress relief.
-Students will read three texts, perform website research, watch feature films, discuss approaches to stress reduction and related topics, perform self assessments and interviews, write a journal to register stressful situations and coping skills used, become familiar with major research journals and professional mental health organizations and prepare a final paper which will contain an action plan for stress reduction in a specific context of the student’s choice.
-Students in the areas of Community and Human Services, Human Development, Business Studies, Health Services, Educational Studies, Labor Studies, Family Studies and Emergency Management will benefit from this course.
-Stress and coping is a combination of theory and practical knowledge that will help the student understand many day to day situations which create stress and its consequences on health.
+This course includes a combination of theory, practical knowledge, and application experiences that will help the student understand many day-to-day situations which create stress and have health consequences.
 Understanding sources of stress and practicing prevention habits as well as learning about coping skills is a vital way of keeping healthy, physically and emotionally.
 Along with discussions and written assignments, students will use online video demonstrations, and applications-based exercises to track stressful situations and practicing coping skills.

 Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science